 We kept heading south to Popoyo (it’s another surf break) and visited Magnifique rock.
 There’s a hostel there on the hill and they have events and a place you can eat with an AMAZING view!

+So here are few things to do in Nicaragua.
 We were short on time, so couldn’t see everything on the Emerald Coast, but here’s a great article to tell you about the hotspots.

 How long do you need to visit Nicaragua?